pytorch/audio/CONTRIBUTING.md

 wanted"](https://github.com/pytorch/audio/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
 Comment on the issue that you want to work on it and send a PR with your fix (see below).

+## Contributor License Agreement ("CLA")
+In order to accept your pull request, we need you to submit a CLA.
+You only need to do this once to work on any of Facebook's open source projects.

+Complete your CLA here: <https://code.facebook.com/cla>

 ## Development installation